+A. Administrative:

-- A. Administrative: - 1.
-A student must be registered in the Internship course before undertaking any work on site; an intern cannot collect internship hours before the first day of the term in which you are registered. - 2.
+- 1. A student must be registered in the appropriate practicum course before undertaking any work on site; a student may not record or receive credit for practicum hours before the first day of the term in which they are registered. - 2.
 Students must provide a copy of current professional liability insurance in order to register for internship. - 3.
 Students are expected to enroll in courses for each term in person during the "Formal Registration" dates for that term, as posted on the Doane College calendar.
 From time to time urgent circumstances may prevent a student from enrolling at the formal Registration time.
-Students may present a written petition to the Dean explaining why they were not able to register at regular Registration and request a late registration.
+Students may present a written petition to the Assistant Dean explaining why they were not able to register at regular Registration and request a late registration.
 No registrations will be accepted after the beginning of the sixth (6th) week of a term. - 4.
-A student engaged in an internship must immediately notify the MAC program of any change in insurance status.
-Failure to immediately notify the program of change or discontinuation of insurance results in immediate suspension from the practicum. - 5.
-MAC students must have a written, signed agreement with an internship site supervisor, on file, before representing themselves as an intern or student in training, and before working with clients or collecting any internship hours. - 6.
-To engage in an internship, a student must have successfully completed all academic course work and two practica, the records of which must be on file with the Dean for each practicum site.
-The documents must include signed practicum agreements, a student evaluation of site; and a signed practicum site-supervisor evaluation of the intern students performance; a summary of experience and achievement of learning goals, and log of hours also signed by the on-site supervisor. - 7.
-Upon completion, an intern must submit all documentation from their internship to the Graduate Office within two weeks of completing their internship hours.
+A student engaged in a practicum must immediately notify the MAC program of any change in insurance status.
+Insurance coverage must remain in force during the time the student is engaged in practicum activity.
+Failure to maintain active coverage or failure to immediately notify the program of change or discontinuation of insurance results in immediate suspension from the practicum. - 5.
+MAC students must have a written, signed agreement with an internship site supervisor, on file, before representing themselves a Practicum student or student in training, and before working with clients or recording practicum hours. - 6.
+To engage in a practicum, a student must have successfully completed academic course work as specified in the Prerequisites section of this syllabus.
+Course work must be documented and on file in the students MAC graduate program records. - 7.
+Three types of records are required to be kept and submitted by practicum students, including Site Agreement, Performance Appraisal and Log documenting hours engaged in appropriate training activity.: - a.
+Before beginning the Practicum, the student must obtain a Site Agreement, signed by the Site Supervisor. - b.
+When advancing to the next level, i.e., moving from Practicum I to II or to internship, at the conclusion of each phase, the student is also responsible to obtain an original written Appraisal of their performance, signed by the site supervisor. - c.
+Time logs, documenting ---recording attendance and participation in the official activities of the practicum must be submitted, with an original site-supervisor signature verifying the accuracy of the log.